 DO I HAVE ENOUGH MONEY TO RETIRE AND WHAT WILL MY LIFESTYLE BE IN RETIREMENT?

-It has been proven that the best way to combat our fears of transition and change is to plan a course of action and pursue our goal.
+It has been proven that the best way to combat our fears of transition (financial and lifestyle) and change is to plan a course of action and pursue our goal.
 I have found that many times my self-created fear and anxiety is unnecessary and could have been mitigated with just a small amount of effort.

 The way we answered that question for him was to prepare a comprehensive financial plan.